web-platform-tests/rfcs/rfcs/test_scoring_change.md

 Passing percentage for directories containing multiple tests = `sum of passing percentages of tests in directory / total number of tests in directory`

+This will be implemented by adding a new query parameter, `view`.
+This can have two valid values: `subtest` and `interop`. `subtest` will represent the current view that exists on wpt.fyi and will be enabled by default. `interop` will display a view that more closely mirrors the Interop-20** scores.

+**Note**: In the interest of avoiding scored comparisons being visible outside the tests that have been agreed upon for Interop-20**, this `interop` view will only be available when viewing tests with an `Interop-20**` test label.
+The `interop` view will not function outside of results without this label.

 ## Risks
-* This change will cause a net loss in the percentage of passing tests/subtests, as the harness status passing has been artificially inflating some subtest numbers.
-* This change will require a rework of the current process for aggregating and summarizing test results, so older test runs will still be aggregated with the harness status and display inflated passing percentages.
+* This change will cause a discrepancy in the number of subtests when comparing runs with old summary files and new summary files together, as the harness status passing has been artificially inflating some subtest numbers.
+This is a rework of the current process for aggregating and summarizing test results, so older test runs will still be aggregated with the harness status.